 Positioning – Positioning refers to addressing the question someone will have when they see the Facebook ad.
 “Why should I buy and read this book?”
 Advertising is really all about demonstrating your product or service can meet a need.
 No book appeals to everyone, so you need to decide the audience you want to reach.
 Who will the book appeal to and why?
 If you wrote a fantasy book and some people have compared it to A Game of Thrones by George RR Martin, you want to position your book in front of fantasy fans and leverage the reviews.

 Targeting – Once you have it clear in your mind the people most likely to be interested in your book, you can choose how you target them with your Facebook ads.
 Some authors may have an email list of potential people, and that is a good place to start.
-Many authors who self-published do not have a large audience.
+Many authors who self-published do not have a large audience though.

 If you do not have a large audience already, you can target by interest.
 Interest targeting means creating an ad with the terms and information likely to attract the readers who would be most interested in your book.
 For example, you wrote a self-help book on job hunting and resume writing and a science fiction book.
 Clearly, you would not advertise the same way for both books.
 For advertising purposes, you will break up the interests into different ad sets so you can use the right terms for each.

 Though Facebook will automatically show your ads to viewers most likely to have an interest in your ad based on “likes” and Facebook activity, there are three other audience selection tools.
 One is the core audience which is defined by criteria like interests.
 Other parameters include age, location, and demographics.
-The second is custom audiences consisting of the people who have engaged with your book ad on Facebook and/or business website.
+The second is custom audiences consisting of the people who have engaged with your ad on Facebook and/or author website.
 The third category Facebook calls “lookalike audiences.”
 These are new people whose interests are similar to the interests of your current customers.

 Unboxing - Without a doubt this is the most cost effective way to make an ad.
 Have a friend hold the camera directly over the package as you take the book out of the box.
 Sounds silly, but these are very effective in keeping attention.
 The issue here is that you’re unable to pass a lot of value very quickly as viewers move on once they’ve seen the book.
 BUT, they’ve seen the book and that is an important part of the process.